-As of September 30, 2023, the Agency had an outstanding balance due to the City of North Miami for reimbursement of expenditures totaling \$5,261, which is included in accounts payable and accrued liabilities.
+As of September 30, 2024, the Agency had no outstanding balance due to the City of North Miami.

 NOTE 6 - TAX INCREMENT REVENUE

 The Agency's primary source of revenues is the tax increment funds received through the City and the County.
 This revenue is computed by multiplying the operating tax rate for the City and the County by the increased value of property located within the boundaries of the redevelopment area of the Agency, over the base property value, less five percent (administrative fee).
 Both the City and the County are required to fund the Agency on an annual basis with this amount without regard to tax collections or other obligations.